critocrito/ncube/README.md

 dependencies.

-Since the backend delivers the frontend using it's own HTTP server, the frontend assets must be available when compiling the backend. there is an [open issue](https://github.com/critocrito/ncube/issues/39) to resolve this but until then before compiling the backend you need to run the following:
+Since the backend delivers the frontend using it's own HTTP server, the frontend assets must be available when compiling the backend. there is an [open issue](https://github.com/critocrito/ncube/issues/39) to resolve this but until then before compiling the backend you need to run the following once, and everytime you clean the `target` directory.:

 ```sh
 make ui